-Malaysian retailer and supplier charged for selling ‘Allah’ socks
+Retailer and supplier charged over sale of ‘Allah’ socks in Malaysia

 “Allah is our creator and the act of putting Allah at our feet is an insult.”

-Alwani Ghazali, a senior Islamic lecturer at Malaya University, told radio station BFM that the socks were demeaning because feet are associated with a “lowly status”.
+Alwani Ghazali, a senior lecturer at the Academy of Islamic Studies at the University of Malaya, told radio station BFM that the socks were demeaning because feet are associated with a “lowly status”.

 “Socks stink, do you agree?
 Are you happy to smell your socks after using them all day?” she said.
 “As a Muslim, I think it’s inappropriate and (the issue) is a big deal.”

+Early on Tuesday morning, Malaysian media said there was a firebombing attempt on a KK Mart outlet in the northern state of Perak.
+No injuries were reported after a bottle filled with kerosene was thrown into the shop.

-KK Super Mart has apologised, saying it views the matter “seriously” and has taken action to stop the sale immediately.
+KK Super Mart has apologised over the socks, saying it views the matter “seriously” and had taken action to stop their sale immediately.

 Supplier Xin Jian Chang also issued an apology, saying the “problematic socks were part of a larger shipment of 18,800 pairs ordered” from a company based in China.